 It is important for all Australians to eat foods which contain iron and calcium.
 In particular:

-- Calcium – is important for infants, women and girls for bone health.
+- Calcium – is important for bone health especially for infants, women and girls.

-- Iron – is important for women, girls, vegetarians and athletes to reduce the risk of anaemia.
+- Iron – carries oxygen around the body and is especially important for women, girls, vegetarians and athletes to reduce the risk of anaemia.

 Drink alcohol in moderation

-A healthy diet can include a moderate amount of alcohol (men should drink less than two standard drinks per day and women less than one standard drink per day).
+Alcohol is high in energy (kilojoules) and should be consumed in moderation.
+Men should drink less than two standard drinks per day and women less than one standard drink per day.
 One standard drink is 375 ml mid-strength beer, 100 ml wine or 30 ml spirits.
-Alcohol should not be given to children.
+Alcohol should not be given to children and is not recommended for pregnant or breastfeeding women.

 Healthy diets for babies and children

-Follow these guidelines to help encourage a healthy diet for your infant or child:
+There are guidelines to follow that help encourage a healthy diet for your infant or child, including:

-- Babies – encourage your baby to breastfeed for the first year of life.
+- Infants – it is encouraged for babies to be breastfed for the first year of life.
 In most cases, breastfeeding should be the only source of food in the first six months.
 If you use formula, be careful not to overfeed or underfeed your baby.

-- Sugar – children should eat only a small amount of foods that contain sugar.
+- Sugar – children should eat only a small amount of foods that contain sugar and avoid food with added sugar, such as lollies, fruit drinks and soft drinks.

 - Drinks – infants and children should be encouraged to choose water as their preferred drink.